TUTORIALS - UE3 MODELING 1 - BASICS

 Can do

-• Virtually no polycount limit on what it can import, although importing can take an age if the polycount runs into many ten thousands.
+• Virtually no polycount limit on what it can import, although you should try to keep the polycounts of individual models under a few ten thousand.

-• Supports smoothing groups, vertex colors (only since certain 2007 builds), virtually unlimited number of UV sets/channels, open edges, meshes of any size.
+• Supports smoothing groups, vertex colors (only since 2007), a large number of UV sets/channels, open edges, meshes of any size.

 • Can lightmap a mesh, or vertex light it.